-Analysis Area Current Provision (ha) Current Population Current Provision (ha per 1000 people) Target Standard (ha per 1000 people)
+Analysis Area Current Provision (ha) Current Provision (ha per 1000 people) Target Standard (ha per 1000 people)

-Worksop 4.67 46012 0.1 0.14

-Retford 2.3 23566 0.1 0.14

-Harworth and Bircotes 1.23 8303 0.15 0.15

-Blyth 0.22 2256 0.1 0.14

-Carlton in Lindrick 0.86 5618 0.15 0.15

-Langold/Hodsock 0.5 2640 0.19 0.19

-Misterton 0.44 2479 0.18 0.18

 Tuxford 0.91 4481 0.2 0.2

 Rural 5.63 21484 0.26 0.26

 Lead Organisation Bassetlaw District Council Existing Provision There are 64 play areas in Bassetlaw equating to just under 17 hectares.
 Known/Planned Provision The Open Space Assessment Update 2020 sets standards, which will be applied to future plan development, which will than lead to new and improved provision across the District.
 Key Issues for Bassetlaw The Open Space Assessment Update 2020 gives local standards and sets out the amount of play provision that should be provided on new housing developments.
 Need to protect existing and future play provision against any loss Key Issues for the Bassetlaw Plan Any new developments should address the need for additional play space, especially in Worksop, Retford and the proposed Garden Village.
-Sources of Funding Developer ContributionsBassetlaw District CouncilNational Lottery Fund Evidence Open Space Assessment Update 2020Discussions with Parish Councils
+Sources of Funding Developer Contributions Bassetlaw District Council National Lottery Fund Evidence Open Space Assessment Update 2020Discussions with Parish Councils gaps in provision are identified on the outskirts of the major settlements.
+These include Worksop East, the Manton area in Worksop, Ordsall in Retford and Retford North East.
+Locating new playgrounds would be dependent upon suitable existing sites set aside for open space or through new provision as part of a planning permission or allocation process (secured through developer contributions).

-7.45 The Open Space Assessment Update 2020 suggests that the majority of users would walk to access play areas.
+7.51 The Open Space Assessment Update 2020 suggests that the majority of users would walk to access play areas.
 Of these, the majority would travel 5-10 minutes.
 The study recommends that all residents are to be within 10 minute walk time of high quality provision.
-On this basis, significant gaps in provision are identified on the outskirts of the major settlements.
-These include Worksop East, the Manton area in Worksop, Ordsall in Retford and Retford North East.
-Locating new playgrounds would be dependent upon suitable existing sites set aside for open space or through new provision as part of a planning permission or allocation process (secured through developer contributions).
+On this basis, significant

-7.46 The emerging Draft Bassetlaw Local Plan has various larger allocation sites that are also expected to deliver additional open space in Bassetlaw.
+7.52 The emerging Draft Bassetlaw Local Plan has various larger allocation sites that are also expected to deliver additional open space in Bassetlaw.